NikSuPNU/NNCodec/README.md

 Also used in the codec "Residual neural network" https://en.wikipedia.org/wiki/Residual_neural_network.

 This encoder compresses the signal by 2.5 times, we hand over array length 320, and get on out 128.

+Compression speed on processors does't allow processing of high-speed signals, therefor we have to find other system, other system is FPGA's.
+Field-programmable gate array, FPGA https://en.wikipedia.org/wiki/Field-programmable_gate_array.